Enhanced Emergency Services Communication System (EESCS)

 The Enhanced Emergency Services Communication System is a division of the Department of Emergency Management.
 EESCS is responsible for maintaining the technical side of the 911 system in Snohomish County.
 EESCS works with telecom and internet providers to route calls to the Snohomish County 911 center.
 EESCS also administers the 911 taxes for Snohomish County.

-Non-Emergency Number Lookup
+Local Fire, Police, and Non-Emergency Number Lookup

 Help keep 911 lines open for true emergencies.
 Use the Non-Emergency Contact Information App to look up your local Police, Fire and Dispatch center’s non-emergency contact information.